(Editor’s note: This article has been updated as of September 5, 2021)

 The Honnold Foundation, for its part, envisions a world where all people have equal access to opportunity and live in balance with the environment.
 In essence, the foundation funds solar power initiatives that are helping tackle global energy inequality through environmentally sound means.

-Rivian CEO RJ Scaringe and elite climber Alex Honnold discussed the project via a live show in Denver, Colorado, last year.
+Rivian CEO RJ Scaringe and elite climber Alex Honnold discussed the project via a live show in Denver, Colorado, in 2019.
 The company is using 135kWh battery packs from its development vehicles to support the project.

 Rivian has designed its pack, module, and battery management system to seamlessly transition from vehicle energy storage to stationary energy storage at the end of their vehicle life.
 The battery module’s thin design enables second-life applications that are space-efficient and customizable, important for environments with existing infrastructure.

 “Second-life batteries are a big enabler to accelerating widespread adoption of renewable energy, and it’s exciting to envision this system contributing importantly to a community.
 This project allows us to model a customized energy storage solution that takes into account space constraints, disaster resiliency and energy independence,” said Scaringe.